Director, Prof. David B. Go

 While working at G.E., Prof. Go also completed his M.S. in Aerospace Engineering from the University of Cincinnati (2004) where his final project was a statistical analysis of the thermal performance of high-pressure turbine blades in industrial gas turbine applications (proprietary project).
 He graduated from the EEDP program and the University of Cincinnati in 2004, at which time he enrolled in the Ph.D. program at Purdue University.

 Prof. Go completed his Ph.D. in Mechanical Engineering (2008) under the advisement of Dr. Timothy S. Fisher (currently at UCLA) and Dr. Suresh V. Garimella (currently President, University of Vermont) at the Birck Nanotechnology Center at Purdue University.
-Prof. Go's Ph.D. research focused on ionization and ion transport at both millimeter and micrometer scales for electrohydrodynamics applications.
+Prof. Go's Ph.D. research focused on ionization and ion transport at both millimeter and micrometer scales for electrohydrodynamics and electronics cooling applications.
 Prof. Go's research consisted of both microfabrication and material synthesis as well as device development and computational modeling.

 Prof. Go joined the Department of Aerospace and Mechanical Engineering at the University of Notre Dame in 2008 as an Assistant Professor and was appointed as Concurrent Assistant Professor in the Department of Chemical and Biomolecular Engineering in 2013.
-He was promoted and named the Rooney Family Associate Professor of Engineering in 2015, and subsequently promoted and named Rooney Family Collegiate Professor from 2019-2021.
-He has served as the Director of Graduate Studies (2018-2020) for the Department of Aerospace and Mechanical Engineering and was elected as the President of the Electrostatics Society of America in 2019, serving a two-year term.
-He was appointed Department Chair for the Department of Aerospace and Mechanical Engineering in 2020 and was named the Viola D. Hank Professor of Aerospace and Mechanical Engineering in 2022.
+He was promoted and named the Rooney Family Associate Professor of Engineering in 2015, and subsequently promoted and named Rooney Family Collegiate Professor in 2019.
+He has served as the Director of Graduate Studies (2018-2020) for the Department of Aerospace and Mechanical Engineering and was elected as the President of the Electrostatics Society of America in 2019, serving a three-year term.
+Prof. Go was appointed Department Chair for the Department of Aerospace and Mechanical Engineering in 2020 and was named the Viola D. Hank Professor of Aerospace and Mechanical Engineering in 2022.